Team-Tools-JU/mobile-app/README.md

 ###### Figure 2: *The applications implementation of MVVM design pattern*

 ## Dependencies
-This application is using multiple dependencies that makes the applicaton work
+This application is using multiple dependencies that makes the application work

 * [Stacked](https://pub.dev/packages/stacked)
 * [Material](https://pub.dev/packages/material)